 Normal age-related changes that can contribute to weight loss include the following:

-A decreased rate of gastric-emptying (prolonging satiety)
+A decreased rate of gastric-emptying (prolonging the feeling of fullness)

 Decreased sensitivities of taste and smell